-The Special Investigations Unit is also known as the Oakland County Sheriff's Office Major Crimes and Professional Standards Unit.
-The Unit investigates criminal and disciplinary matters involving all members of the Sheriff's Office.
-SIU also provides investigative assistance and support to all divisions of the Sheriff's Office and other law enforcement agencies, including local, state, and federal agencies as well as the Oakland County Prosecutor's Office for major crimes.
-These crimes include homicide, sexual assault, robbery, serial crimes of violence, and financial crimes, such as mortgage and deed fraud.
-SIU is comprised of investigators with significant experience and expertise in the investigation, supervision, administration and prosecution of complex criminal cases.
+The Special Investigations Unit investigates criminal and disciplinary matters involving all members of the Sheriff's Office.
+SIU also provides investigative assistance and support to all divisions of the Sheriff's Office and other law enforcement agencies at the local, state, and federal levels as well as the Oakland County Prosecutor's Office for major crimes.
+These crimes include homicide, sexual assault, robbery, serial crimes of violence, and financial crimes such as mortgage and deed fraud.
+SIU is comprised of investigators with significant experience and expertise in the investigation, supervision, administration and prosecution of complex criminal cases